#1 Student Loan Lawyer

 Unfortunately, there are few private student loan forgiveness programs, and it doesn’t appear that the Biden administration or Congress will pass laws to help.

 Forgiveness and tax liability.
-The American Rescue Plan, signed into law by President Joe Biden in August, included a provision that prohibits the IRS from collecting income tax on student loan debt cancellation between 2021 and 2026.
+The American Rescue Plan, signed into law by President Joe Biden in August, included a provision prohibiting the IRS from collecting income tax on student loan debt cancellation between 2021 and 2026.

 Would student loan forgiveness include private loans?

 Private student loan borrowers can’t count on President Biden to forgive their debt.
-So far, Biden and the U.S. Department of Education have canceled the debts of disabled people, those who were defrauded by defunct for-profit schools, soldiers deployed to war zones, and public service workers.
-But targeted relief for soldiers, disabled borrowers, and scammed students is a lot different from broadly canceling student debt.
+So far, Biden and the U.S. Department of Education have canceled the debts of disabled people, those defrauded by defunct for-profit schools, soldiers deployed to war zones, and public service workers.
+But targeted relief for soldiers, disabled borrowers, and scammed students is totally different from broadly canceling student debt.

 Still, progressive lawmakers continued to push Biden for blanket loan cancellation amid negotiations on his Build Back Better framework.
 However, student loan forgiveness was excluded from the nearly $2 trillion bill.
 It’s unlikely Democrats have the votes to cancel student loan debt.

-- Co-signed a private student loan?
-If you’ve co-signed a private student loan, you have a financial responsibility and legal obligation to make sure the loan is repaid.
-Missed payments can hurt your credit as well as the borrower’s credit score.
+Co-signed a private student loan?
+If you’ve co-signed a private student loan, you have a financial responsibility and legal obligation to ensure the loan is repaid.
+Missed payments can hurt your credit and the borrower’s credit score.

 How do I get relief from a private student loan?